Bezos Expeditions

 Series B in 2009

-Aviary is a photo-editing platform headquartered in New York City, designed to foster creative expression through imagery.
-Established in 2007, it provides users with an intuitive editing experience and a diverse array of creative content, including custom photo filters, frames, graphics, and overlays.
-The platform supports millions of users globally, empowering both everyday content creators and professional photographers to edit billions of images.
-Aviary also offers a free software development kit (SDK) that allows developers to integrate its customizable photo editing tools into applications across various platforms, including iOS, Android, Windows, and web browsers.
-The company has attracted over $19 million in funding from prominent investors, reflecting its commitment to making professional-quality photo editing accessible to everyone.
+Aviary is a photo-editing platform founded in 2007, headquartered in New York City, dedicated to empowering creative expression through imagery.
+It provides an intuitive editing experience with a wide range of creative content, including custom filters, frames, graphics, and overlays.
+The platform serves both everyday content creators and professional photographers, offering a free SDK that allows developers to embed a robust, customizable photo editor into various applications across iOS, Android, Windows, and Web (HTML5).
+Aviary has powered thousands of mobile applications and facilitated the editing of billions of images worldwide.

 Rethink Robotics